RS-25: Engine tests

 In 2015, a test campaign was conducted to determine RS-25 engine performance with a new engine controller unit, under lower liquid-oxygen temperatures, with greater inlet pressure due to the taller SLS core-stage liquid-oxygen tank and higher vehicle acceleration; and with more nozzle heating due to the four-engine configuration and its position in-plane with the SLS booster exhaust nozzles.
 New ablative heat-shield insulation was to be tested as well.
-Tests occurred on January 9, May 28, June 11 (500 seconds), July 17 (535 seconds), August 13 and August 27.
+Tests occurred on January 9 (500 seconds), May 28 (450 seconds), June 11 (500 seconds), June 25 (650 seconds), July 17 (535 seconds), August 13 (535 seconds) and August 27 (535 seconds).

 Following these tests, four more engines were scheduled to enter a new test cycle.
 A new series of tests designed to evaluate performance in SLS-use cases was initiated in 2017.

 On February 28, 2019, NASA conducted a 510-second test burn of a developmental RS-25 at 113 percent of its originally designed thrust for more than 430 seconds, about four times longer than any prior test at this thrust level.

 On January 16, 2021, the RS-25 engines were fired again, during a hot-fire test as part of the Artemis program.
-The test was originally scheduled as an 8-minute test but was terminated at the 67th second due to intentionally conservative test parameters being breached in the hydraulic system of Engine 2's Core Stage Auxiliary Power Unit (CAPU) during the thrust vector control (TVC) system test.
+The test was originally scheduled as an 8-minute test but was terminated at the 67th second due to intentionally conservative test parameters being breached in the hydraulic system of Engine 2's (serial number E2056) Core Stage Auxiliary Power Unit (CAPU) during the thrust vector control (TVC) system test.
 Engine 2's CAPU was shut down automatically, although if this issue had occurred during flight, it would not have caused an abort, as the remaining CAPUs are capable of powering the TVC systems of all four engines.
 The engine also suffered a different "Major Component Failure", in the engine control system, that was caused by instrumentation failure.
 This would have triggered an abort of the launch countdown during an actual launch attempt.

-On March 18, 2021, the four RS-25 core-stage engines were once again fired as part of the second SLS core stage hot-fire test, which lasted the full duration of 500 seconds, successfully certifying the Artemis 1 core stage for flight.
+On March 18, 2021, the four RS-25 core-stage engines were once again fired as part of the second SLS core stage hot-fire test, which lasted the full duration of 500 seconds, successfully certifying the Artemis I core stage for flight.

-On December 14, 2022, a single development RS-25E, serial number E10001, attempted a 500 second hot-fire test.
-The test aborted at T+209.5 seconds for unknown reasons.